picosh/official-blog/pico-plus-global-payments.md

 being able to tell us why.

-Thankfully, when we applied to [lemonsqueezy](https://www.lemonsqueezy.com/) last week -- another MoR -- they accepted our application.
+Thankfully, when we applied to [lemonsqueezy](https://www.lemonsqueezy.com/) last week -- another MoR -- and they accepted our application.
 Within a day we were able to switch from Stripe to them, success!

 Thank you to everyone who messaged us about adding support for other countries, it motivated us to find a solution.